topmate-io/topmate_ui_automation/README.md

 This is a selenium project using Behave[BDD] Framework using PageObject Model Architecture

 To run any feature file locally using behave command:
-1. general run -> behave /features/login.feature
+1. general run [local]-> behave features/login.feature
-2. run using tags -> behave /features/login.feature --tags=smoke
+2. run using tags -and browser type > behave features/login.feature -D browser=chrome --tags=smoke

 How to generate Report after execution?

-1. We use allure reporting for that command -> behave -f allure_behave.formatter:AllureFormatter -o reports/ features
+1. We use allure reporting for that command -> behave -f allure_behave.formatter:AllureFormatter -o reports/ features -D browser=chrome

 Now we will see the report in allure: command -> allure serve reports